Blibbo/Studio/Languages/SHELL/cmd/CMD.md

 - **[Unofficial Reference I use](https://ss64.com/nt/)**: in this site, internal commands have a little dot (${ \cdot }$) next to them
 - [Official Reference by Microsoft](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands)  I can't tell internal or external commands apart, so I don't like it

-### Internal Commands
+### Internal sommands

+These are the built in commands, only usable in this shell.

 - `{batch}REM any string here`
-	- remark.
+	- Remark.
 A comment.
 Does nothing
-	- used in scripts
+	- Often used in scripts
 - `{batch}echo string`
 	- prints `string` to stdout
 	- `{batch}echo`